 Student Development oversees a variety of clubs and organizations on campus that provide students the opportunity to participate as members and/or take leadership roles.
 In addition, students are made aware of volunteer opportunities within the community.
 Both options provide an avenue to integrate and link service with academic study and leadership.
-For a complete list of clubs/ organizations and volunteer opportunities, visit the campus life webpage, or contact the Office of Student Development at (636)481-3231/797-3000, ext.
-3231.
+For a complete list of clubs/ organizations and volunteer opportunities, visit the campus life webpage, or contact the Office of Student Development at 636-481-3231.